 Obstacles of Selling Alcohol Online

 Despite the huge profits produced by online alcohol sales, the industry remains unconquered.
-Many producers and distributors continue to sell their goods in brick-and-mortar stores.
 What discourages business owners from maintaining their own e-commerce channels with online liquor store development?
 Here are some of the reasons:

 - Shipping Restrictions and Regulations.
 Online stores fix high shipping fees based on various circumstances: beverage type, weight, volume, packaging, state sales tax, and the time and location for the order’s delivery.

 - Temperature Control.
-Keeping wine fresh and beer cold is one of the main demands in the alcohol industry.
-It can be complicated to control temperature during the delivery process.
+Keeping wine fresh and beer cold is one of the main challenges in the alcohol industry.
+However, it can be complicated to control temperature throughout the delivery process.
 Moreover, some websites adhere to the rule that a client can delay shipment if the temperature is not between 45°F and 80°F.

 Another obstacle in the way of business owners wishing to make an online alcohol store is the three-tier system regarding alcohol distribution.
 Let’s look into it below.